jebofponderworthy/windows-tools/README.md

 ## TweakMemTCP

 [StorageCraft has published](https://support.storagecraft.com/s/article/Tuning-Guide-for-StorageCraft-Software-on-Servers?language=en_US) some rather marvelous OS tweaks for overall performance, memory management and TCP networking.
-These are implemented in [TweakMemTCP](https://github.com/jebofponderworthy/windows-tools/raw/master/tools/TweakMemTCP.ps1).
+These and others are implemented in [TweakMemTCP](https://github.com/jebofponderworthy/windows-tools/raw/master/tools/TweakMemTCP.ps1).
 They have been working very well.

 ## RunDevNodeClean